Maaaadox/Weatheria/README.md

-# weatheria
+# Weatheria
-weatheria app is a simple and user-friendly application that provides real-time weather updates.
+Weatheria app is a simple and user-friendly application that provides real-time weather updates.
 It fetches data from a reliable weather APIs and displays current weather conditions, forecasts, and other relevant information.
 The app is built using Flutter, ensuring a seamless experience across both Android and iOS devices.

 ## Features
 - Current weather conditions